 Further Drive Intranet Adoption

-Driving intranet adoption is ultimate the goal of any intranet, but the tips named above are not the only means of driving adoption.
+Driving intranet adoption is ultimately the goal of every intranet, but the tips named above are not the only means of driving adoption.
 Have you successfully improved adoption on your intranet?
 I’d love to hear about it.
 Please comment below.